thejoester/pf2e-alchemist-remaster-ducttape/README.md

 # PF2e Alchemist Remaster Duct Tape

+> [!IMPORTANT]
+> PF2e system 6.8.0 has been released with the Player Core 2 Alchemist features.
+So far in my testing nothing in this module causes any issues with the new alchemist features and still seems to work.
+I will continue updating my module and keep the Quick Alchemy Macro as some may still find it useful, or for those who are not updating the p2Fe system yet.

 A module to slap together some functionality until the PF2e system is updated to support the Alchmist remaster.

 ## Known issues